black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 2
 To prepare your project's logic, use const and arrow syntax to declare a sortInputArray function.
 It should take a single event parameter.

+# Step 3
+You will be using this as an event listener for the sortButton.
+Because buttons associated with a form element submit by default, you need to prevent that behavior.
+Call event.preventDefault() in your function to do this.